 The fundamental ideas in the Buddhist teachings are there to help us like a wheel with eight spokes.
 To set the wheel turning is to get onwards along with getting upwards through deep meditation.
 The Wheel of Dharma clarifies or sums up things like these through comparisons or interpretations.
 They differ -

-The Noble Eightfold Path is a practice that will lead its practitioner toward self-awakening and liberation.
+The Eightfold Path is a practice that will lead its practitioner toward self-awakening and liberation.
 It is sometimes called the Gentle Middle Path and Gentle Middle Way.
 The Path was rediscovered by Gautama Buddha: Buddhist scriptures describe an ancient path which has been followed and practiced by all previous Buddhas.
-The Noble Eightfold Path will lead its practitioner toward self-awakening and liberation.
+The Eightfold Path will lead practitioner along in the direction of self-awakening and liberation.
 Buddha said:

 I saw an ancient path, an ancient road, travelled by the Self-awakened Ones of former times.
 And what is that ancient path?
 This noble eightfold path: right view, right aspiration, right speech, right action, right livelihood, right effort, right mindfulness, right concentration . . .
 I followed that path.
 Following it, I came to direct knowledge of the path leading to the cessation of aging and death . . .
 Knowing that directly, I have revealed it.
 [Nagara Sutta, abr.]

 Depending on the Buddhist school, the Eightfold Path may be practiced as a whole, in part, or modified.
 Here is a sketchy description of the path:

 The word "right" in this list is a translation of a Sanskrit word that means correct, proper, good - in such senses "right".
 So "proper" and "good" may be just as good as "right" here.